maykinmedia/objects-api/docs/admin/authorization.rst

 ----------------------

 It's possible to set up superuser permissions in the API.
-A client with such permissions is able to request objects for all objecttypes.
+A client with such permissions is able to perform any operation on any object or objecttype.

 In the admin page go to the "Token authorizations" resource and click on a token, which should have superuser permissions.
 Check "is superuser" field.
 Now this token